chikeorah/NYC-TLC-Trips/README.md

 # NYC-TLC-Trips

-This repository contains two Jupyter notebooks and a streamlit file.
+This repository contains 3 Jupyter notebooks and a streamlit file.
-- tlc.ipynb attempts to work on a very small subset of the dataset.
+- tlc1.ipynb attempts to work on a very small subset of the dataset.
+This includes some machine learning models
+- tlc2.ipynb attempts to work on a very smaller subset of the dataset.
 This includes some machine learning models
 - group.ipynb works on the entire dataset for Q1 2024 without any ML models
 - streamlit.py, is the backend for the streamlit app (https://nyc-tlc-trips.streamlit.app/)